-- All books and videos are listed in the library catalog and OneSearch.
+- All books and videos are listed in OneSearch.

 - When you find an item, you will see the location, the call number, and the status.
 These are the keys to finding a book; you need to know if it’s available or checked out, which part of the library it’s in, and what the call number is.

 - OneSearch lists books from all Los Rios Libraries (ARC, CRC, EDC, FLC, SCC).

 - Click the Request button to have a book delivered to the location of your choice.
 (This includes SCC’s Davis and West Sacramento Centers.)
 You will be notified when the item is ready to be picked up.